thegenemyers/DAMAPPER/README.md

 ```

 The files with the suffix .OPT are optional and need not be executed albeit we highly
-recommend that one run all the CHECK blocks.
+recommend that one run the CHECK block.